Skip to content

 Layer setup (layouts) in Vial

 You can view each available layer by clicking its number at the top of the interface.
-Layer 0 is your base/default layer.
+Layer 0 is your base/main layer

 image

-1. Choose the layer from which you will activate your new layer.
+1. Choose the layer from which you will activate your future layer

-By default you have the base Layer 0 and an additional Layer 1 (activated by holding the MO(1) key).
-In this example we’ll configure switching from the base Layer 0.
+By default you have the base Layer 0 and the additional Layer 1, which is activated by holding MO(1).
+In this example we will set up switching from the base Layer 0

-1. Pick the key that will activate your layer, then in the bottom menu open the Layers tab.
+1. Select the key that will activate your layer, then open the layer tab in the bottom menu

-1. Select the activation method and the layer number to use.
+1. Choose the activation method you want and the layer number to use

-In this example we’ll use TG(*), which toggles a layer on if it’s off, and off if it’s on.
-You can learn about other layer switching methods in our article.
-By default we already have 2 layers, so in this example we’ll configure Layer 3 for a new layout; therefore we’ll choose TG(3), where the number in parentheses is the layer being toggled.
+In this example we will use TG(*), which toggles a layer on if it is off, and off if it is on.
+You can read more about the other layer switching methods in our article.
+Since we already have 2 layers by default, we will configure Layer 3 for a new layout, so we will choose TG(3), where the number in parentheses is the layer being toggled

 image

-Since we’re creating our own Layer 3, select Layer 3 at the top of the interface.
-First, assign a key to deactivate our layer and return to the base Layer 0: select the same button in the layout and click TG(3) again in the Layers tab.
+Since we are creating our own Layer 3, we will choose Layer 3 at the top of the interface.
+First, assign a key to deactivate our layer and return to the base Layer 0.
+To do this, select the same key on the layout and click TG(3) again in the Layers tab

 image

-As an example, we’ll assign arrow keys to the W, A, S, D positions.
-On Layer 3, select each key position in the layout and click the corresponding keys in the Basic tab.
+As an example, we will assign arrow keys to the W, A, S, D positions.
+On Layer 3, select each key position in the layout one by one and click the corresponding keys in the Basic tab

 image

 P.S.
-The triangle symbol means “transparent.”
-That means pressing a key with a triangle will perform the same action as the layer below it.
-In our example, below Layer 3 is the additional Layer 2, so the triangle keys will trigger the actions defined on Layer 2.
+The triangle symbol means transparent.
+This means that pressing a key with a triangle will perform the same action as the layer below it.
+In our example, below Layer 3 there is the additional Layer 2, so the keys with the triangle symbol will trigger the corresponding actions from that additional layer

 Layer use examples: